blabla1337/skf-flask/skf/markdown/code_examples/asp/20-code_example--Timeout_a_Session--.md

-Timeout a Session
+Timeout a session
 -------

-**Example:**
+## Example:

+	/*
 	Within your web.config you can configure your session idle timeout.
 	The default time is set to 20 minutes.
+	*/

 	<configuration>
 	   <system.web>